Kinfolk (magazine)

-Kinfolk is an independent slow lifestyle magazine, published by Ouur, based in Portland, Oregon.
+Kinfolk is an independent slow lifestyle magazine published by Ouur and based in Portland, Oregon.

-The magazine
+Operations

 Kinfolk was founded in July 2011 by two couples: Nathan Williams and Katie Searle-Williams, and Doug and Paige Bischoff.
 A lifestyle magazine aimed primarily at young professionals, it focuses on home, work, play, food and community through photo essays, recipes, interviews, profiles, personal stories and practical tips.
 An international pool of writers, photographers, designers, and chefs contribute to Kinfolk.
 Typically, more than 50 individuals contribute to each issue.